 Possible errors resulting from finite tank dimensions.
 Since most offshore engineering model tests are done with low or zero forward speed, wave reflections from the tank walls, wave absorber, etc., may have a significant influence on the test results.

 Possible errors resulting from limitations on the accuracy of modeling physical parameters and dimensions.
-In some cases, the instrumentation itself might affect the responses.
+In some cases, the instrumentation itself might affect the response.
 This should be minimized wherever possible.

-Limitations on accuracy of the experimental results resulting from finite record lengths, finite sample rates and numerical accuracy of the data analysis procedures.
+Limitations on accuracy of the experimental results resulting from finite record lengths, finite sample rates, and numerical accuracy of the data analysis procedures.

 Discrepancies arising from assumptions made in the development of the numerical model that might not accurately depict the physical model.
-An example is the assumption of linearity of the responses with respect to wave height that is almost always made in the frequency domain analysis.
+An example is the assumption of linearity of the responses with respect to wave height that is almost always made in frequency domain analysis.
 This might cause significant discrepancies between the numerical and experimental results for very steep waves or in situations where viscous forces play an important role.

 7.7.3 Modeling Parameters